 The Christian dispensation is the time for the Spirit of God to gather out of this world those who are to be Christ’s companions and co-heirs (John 15:16, 19, Rom.
 8:16-17).
 It is not the time for saving the world or improving it.
-The gospel preached and the instrumental work of the Spirit are the means God commonly uses to save individuals, who are then baptized by the same Spirit into the body of Christ (I Cor.
+The gospel preached and the instrumental work of the Spirit are the means God commonly uses to save individuals, giving them eternal life, and then baptizing them by the same Spirit into the body of Christ (I Cor.
 12:12-13).
 As individual believers in Christ we are the light to this world, the salt of the earth (Matt.
 5:13-16) – but understand that these verses follow on the heels of the Lord’s statement here:

 Matt.
 5:11-12 (NKJV)

 “Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.
 Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you.”

 The real purpose for being a light is the peculiar testimony it is to a dark world.
 As a believer, we are to walk separated from the world.
 Christians are pilgrims and strangers here, traveling through, and if we are like Jesus, we find nowhere in this world to rest (Matt.
 8:19-20).
 Our flesh craves rest in this world; but the believer is never to seek it here; the bible always depicts the world as a wilderness, a spiritually dry place with no life.
 There was no destination in this world for the Son of Man – He was the heavenly Man.
 The believer has been given a heavenly calling (Heb.
 3:1).
 Entering God’s rest is the appropriate hope, desire and destination of every true Christian believer (Heb.
 4:1, 9-11), and His rest will not be found anywhere in this world.
 Being a light in this world means we have a separated lifestyle (walk) that attracts the persecution of the world.
 The rewards for suffering with Christ, as well as God’s rest which we seek to enter in, are in heaven.